Vonage/vivid-3/libs/components/src/lib/accordion-item/README.md

 ```

 ## Icon-Trailing
 Add the `icon-trailing` attribute to add an icon to the right of the heading text.
-Mind that `icon-trailing` will overide the Indicator.
+Mind that `icon-trailing` will override the Indicator.

 - Type: `boolean`
 - Default: `false`